spiritualhost/debian/README.md

 This is strongly inspired by Luke Smith's LARBS (https://github.com/LukeSmithxyz/LARBS) and mostly just seemed like a fun project to do.

+The installer script is mostly functional, but could use cleaning up here and there.

 ## Project Structure